mantvydasdeltuva/kath/content/manual/user-interface-overview.md

 - **Merge** - combines multiple databases into a single one.
 - **Apply** - enables you to run algorithms to analyze, process, or enhance your data.

-For more in-depth information on how to use these features, visit the [[toolbar-usage|Tool bar Usage]] documentation.
+For more in-depth information on how to use these features, visit the [[toolbar-usage|Tool Bar Usage]] documentation.

 ---